LironL99/portfolio/Integrated-Circuits-and-Introduction-to-VLSI-Tasks/Task1/README.md

-# Task 1: Basic Simulations and Inverter Construction
+# Task 1: Basic Simulations and Inverter and Buffer Construction

 ### Task Overview
-This task involves performing basic simulations, familiarizing with tools, and constructing an inverter.
+This task involves performing basic simulations, familiarizing with tools, constructing an inverter, and later a Buffer.

 ### Part A: Understanding Devices
 - Devices with minimum length and width were used.